Criminal Justice - 2017-18 Graduate Catalog

 For applicants who do not meet any of the above criteria, a recommended GRE score of 150 on the Verbal and 141 on the Quantitative sections will need to be submitted for acceptance into the MSCJ program.

-Candidates must complete a total of 33 hours of graduate course work, and may elect to complete the degree by writing a thesis, passing a comprehensive exam, or compiling and reflecting upon the contents of an electronic portfolio.
+MSCJ candidates must complete a total of 33 hours of graduate course work, and may elect to complete the degree by writing a thesis (Plan I), passing a comprehensive exam (Plan II), or compiling and reflecting upon the contents of an electronic portfolio (Plan II).

 Plan I: The thesis option is a major project of original research, conducted under the supervision of the student’s major advisor.
 Students electing this option must register for no fewer than three, nor more than six, credit hours of thesis research as part of their degree program.